MDAnalysis/MDAnalysis.github.io/_posts/2017-11-11-environments.md

 use the most up-to-date versions, leaving us needing to install multiple versions of multiple different pieces of software.

-In this post we will try to explain how conda and Python virtual environments can be used to precisely manage the software used across many independent research projects.
+In this post we will try to explain how Python virtual environments can be used to precisely manage the software used across many independent research projects.